 I learned how to live in a state of deep self-compassion.
 I knew my dignity was inherent and unrelated to living in a more petite body, being productive, or any other external measurement.
 A great deal of healing continues to happen in my life.
 I listen to my body and say “no” at least as often as I say “yes.”

 AN OUTSTANDING TEACHER

 In my story, my body forced me to slow down significantly.
 My body taught me how to bloom in stillness.
 My body is my most outstanding teacher.
 And the art I make feels like a love letter to that teacher and all our teachers.
 I see so much beauty in my form.
 I revel in other people’s beauty as well.
 Other humans who look like me.

 I no longer hate my body, but I sincerely love it.
 I care for its high needs as best as I can.
 Furthermore, I am gentle with myself on hard days and celebrate the good ones.
 This journey has changed me profoundly.
 I am astoundingly grateful to be on it!

 TO LEARN MORE ABOUT KATHRYN AND HER WORK!

-I hope you enjoyed hearing about Kathryn and her transformation of her body image.
+I hope you enjoyed hearing about Kathryn and her body image transformation.
 If you want to learn more about Katheryn and her work, you can find her on Instagram @fat_mystic_art.
-You will also want to check out her Etsy account Fat Mystic if you would be interested in viewing or purchasing some of her work.
-I also just learned she has a podcast Kat and Val which I’m going to have to check out.
+You will also want to check out her Etsy account, Fat Mystic, if you would like to view or purchase some of her work.
+I also just learned she has a podcast called Kat and Val, which I must check out.